 - are breastfeeding or plan to breastfeed.
 Vyvanse passes into breast milk.
 You or your child should not breastfeed during treatment with Vyvanse.
 Talk to your HCP about the best way to feed the baby during treatment with Vyvanse.

 What are possible side effects of Vyvanse?

 The most common side effects of Vyvanse in children 6 to 17 and adults with ADHD include:

 - loss of appetite (anorexia)

 - weight loss

-For additional safety information, click here for Prescribing Information and Medication Guide, including Warning about Potential for Abuse, and discuss with your doctor.
+For additional safety information, click here for Prescribing Information and Medication Guide and discuss with your HCP.